grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Crackling sounds snapped and echoed from somewhere in the forward compartment.

 "_Captain_ Shakes.
 And tell the boat, not me, man."
-Shakes' hands were sweating.
+Shakes's hands were sweating.
 He put a cigarette to his lips but forgot to light it.

 Hemi stared at his ticking watch.